 Reserve - Luna is a very small town located in the state of New Mexico.
 With a population of 1,723 people and just one neighborhood, Reserve - Luna is the 89th largest community in New Mexico.

-Reserve - Luna is a blue-collar town, with 35.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Reserve - Luna is generally considered to be a blue-collar town.
+35.82% of the Reserve - Luna workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reserve - Luna is a town of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Reserve - Luna who work in office and administrative support (28.35%), sales jobs (10.34%), and maintenance occupations (4.98%).

-Telecommuters are a relatively large percentage of the workforce: 14.26% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Reserve - Luna telecommute to their jobs.
+Overall, about 14.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Reserve - Luna is worth considering.